 The other information comprises the information included in the annual report other than the financial statements and my auditor's report thereon.
 The Responsible Financial Officer is responsible for the other information contained within the annual report.
 My opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in my report, I do not express any form of assurance conclusion thereon.
 My responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or knowledge obtained in the course of the audit, or otherwise appears to be materially misstated.
-If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether this gives rise to a material misstatement in the financial statements themselves.
-If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.
+If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether this gives rise to a material misstatement in the financial statement of this other information, I am required to report that fact.
 I have nothing to report in this regard.